BProg/BProg.github.io/content/two_title_nav_bar/index.md

 ### Green 🍀

-I tested the solution in iOS 15,14,13 simulators and it works.
+I tested the solution in iOS 15,14,13 simulators - it works.

+### Red 🐞

+The interactive back animation is not perfect in the demo project, I haven't gone further to dig into this problem.

-### Gray 🌚
+### Gray

 This could work with a custom `UINavigationBar` and custom `UINavigationItem`, but I haven't tested it

-### Red 🐞

-The interactive back animation is not perfect in the demo project, I haven't go further to dig into this problem.

-We can't rely on Apple hidden API because it can break with any new release.
+We can't rely on Apple's hidden API because it can break with any new release.